vertexproject/synapse/docs/synapse/userguides/model_updates/update_v2_183_0.rst

-.. _userguide_model_v2_182_0:
+.. _userguide_model_v2_183_0:

 ######################
-v2.182.0 Model Updates
+v2.183.0 Model Updates
 ######################

 The following model updates were made during the ``v2.182.0`` Synapse release.

 ******************
-Updated Properties
+properties updated
 ******************

 ``it:exec:file:add``
-  The form had the following updated properties:
+  The form had the following properties updated:

     The property ``path:base`` is no longer marked as read only.